npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 #### Verifying
 The package integrity captured by the provenance attestation will be verified by the npm CLI.
 To begin with, the package integrity should be verified when running the  `npm audit signatures` command and eventually transparently integrated into `npm install` and enabled by default.

+There should be a way to only verify existing registry signatures or build signatures using the audit command: `npm audit signatures --type=registry|build`.

 This will be staged rollout over several npm CLI releases as changing the default behavior of `npm install` is a breaking change:

 1. The existing `npm audit signatures` command will start verifying build signatures, possibly adding an opt-in flag to audit these signatures during `npm install`, e.g. `--audit=build-signatures`